alttch/pptop/doc/plugin_development.rst

   dict (use built-in object *__dict__* function or do it by yourself)

 * *injetion* should not perform too much module calls as it could affect function profiling statistic.
-The best way is to realize most of functions locally rather than import them.
+The best way is to implement most of the functions locally, rather than import them.

 * on the other hand, *injection* should not perform any heavy calculations or data transformation, as ppTOP communication protocol is synchronous and only